 Is it okay for a pharmaceutical or device sales representative to bring food for our meeting?

-No. Pharmaceutical and device sales representatives or any representative of medical product/device manufacturers cannon pay directly for food.
+No. Pharmaceutical and device sales representatives or any representative of medical product/device manufacturers cannot pay directly for food.
 They can, however, provide an educational grant to your organization in support of the food costs.
 A signed letter of agreement (LOA) between the company, CME Outfitters, and the non-accredited joint provider must be signed prior to the start of the activity.

 Can a pharmaceutical or medical device company choose who will speak at our meeting?

-What are commercial interests?
+What are ineligible companies/commercial interests?